Mark St. Clair, the winningest head football coach in Hannibal High School history, intends to retire following the 2018-19 school year.

 Mark St. Clair isn't quite ready to hang up his whistle.

-The longtime Hannibal High School head football coach intends to return this fall for his 22nd season leading the program.
+The longtime Hannibal High School head football coach intends to return for his 22nd season leading the program.

 But the end of his tenure is within sight.